Investigation Guide

 What does a background search actually show?

 It depends on the source and the record type.
-A broad people-search report may show address history, relatives, and public-record signals.
-A county court source will show case filings and legal activity.
-Criminal record searches show arrest and conviction history where it is publicly available.
-Most useful background research involves layering several of these sources rather than relying on one.
+A broad people-search report may show address history, relatives, employment context, and public-record signals including criminal and civil records.
+A county court source will show case filings and legal activity at the case level.
+Most useful background research involves layering several of these sources rather than relying on one, because no single source covers everything.

 Is a background search the same as an official background check?